-Phil is Director of Research for Politics & International Studies and Chair of the Ethics in Public Life Research Group.
-He is also a member of the Executive Committee of the Britain and Ireland Association for Political Thought, an Associate Editor of Res Publica, and a former Director of the Centre for the Study of International Governance.
+Phil is a Reader in Politics.
+He is the Head of the International Relations, Politics and History division and Chair of the Ethics in Public Life Research Group.
+He is also a member of the Executive Committee of the Britain and Ireland Association for Political Thought, an Associate Editor of Res Publica, and a former Director of Loughborough’s Centre for the Study of International Governance.

 He has a BA from the University of Kent, an MA from the University of York, and a PhD from the London School of Economics.
 Before coming to Loughborough he was a Leverhulme Early Career Fellow in the Department of Politics and International Studies, Cambridge University, and a Fellow of Trinity Hall, Cambridge.
 He has also taught at Queen Mary University of London, and the London School of Economics.
 He has twice been a Visiting Scholar at the University of California, Berkeley (2009 and 2013).
 In 2018 he was Visiting Senior Research Fellow at Balliol College, Oxford, and Visiting Research Fellow at the Centre for the Study of Social Justice, Oxford.
 During the summer of 2018 he was also Visiting Researcher at Nuffield College, Oxford.
-He held a Leverhulme Research Fellowship during the academic year 2012-2013 during which he worked on a number of projects on the broad topic of political disengagement, democratic decline, and political lobbying in liberal democratic states.
+He held a Leverhulme Research Fellowship during the academic year 2012-2013.

 In addition to his academic posts, he was also a Director at the Hansard Society, and a Research Associate for the think tank Catalyst.

 His specialist field is political theory, although he also publishes in the fields of democratic theory, British politics, and public policy.
 He is especially interested in the way political theory and political practice interact.